 There are a variety of nanny cams available in the market.
 But considering those features you’ll need in nanny cameras for intended purposes, and the budget-friendly price, you should consider C1 Pro wireless pan and tilt nanny cam from Reolink.
 Besides those general features a nanny camera should have, Reolink C1 Pro is also an excellent nanny cam for nighttime monitoring and recording.
 The dual-band WiFi camera ensures you a good network connection for continuous baby and caregiver monitoring without signal interference.
 The PT feature allows you to capture more in the room so you won’t miss anything.

 Moreover, C1 Pro wireless nanny camera can also be used as a pet monitor, which lets you see how well your pets are treated while you’re away.
 If you have a senior parent at home who requires visits from a caregiver, a nanny cam can show you what goes on when you’re gone.

 Smart Home Dual-Band WiFi PT Security Camera

 1440p Super HD; Pan & Tilt; 2-Way Audio; Excellent Night Vision; Smartphone Remote Access; See What’s Happening in Your House.

 Part 5: Where to Buy the Best Nanny Cam?

 Nowadays, you have access to a variety of nanny cams in online stores, like Amazon, Best Buy, eBay, and more.
-To get the best C1 nanny cam, you can purchase it from Reolink online store and Amazon.
+To get the best C1 nanny cam, you can buy the security camera online at the official store and Amazon.
 The Good news is Reolink Facebook fans and Twitter followers can get a discount.